 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the V-LUX 4 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the V-LUX 4 was succeeded by the Leica V-LUX Typ 114.
+Both the V-LUX 4 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The V-LUX 4 was replaced by the Leica V-LUX Typ 114, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica V-LUX 4 and the Sony HX400V?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.